Peppermint Bark Snowflakes

 PRO-Tip: I recommend making thinner layers like Mari’s (make 12 instead of 6).
 Though these thicker snowflakes are very pretty, there’s a lot of bark in each, besides being a bit unwieldy to eat.
 I found these snowflake molds at Target in those dollar bins eons ago, but they’re readily available on Amazon.

 I adapted this from the white chocolate peppermint bark recipe I make every Christmas.
 I made half of a batch of white chocolate bark and a half batch of semi-sweet chocolate bark without the added candy cane bits.
+The yield will vary depending on the size of your molds and the depth of your bark.
+Isn’t this layered peppermint bark festive????

-I started with a layer of melted mint flavored dark chocolate at the bottom of the molds, followed by a sprinkle of candy cane pieces.
-This layer was chilled, then I repeated with a white chocolate layer and more candy cane bits.
+- Start with a layer of melted mint-flavored dark chocolate at the bottom of the molds, followed by a sprinkle of candy cane pieces.

 - This recipe will make six of these thick peppermint bark snowflakes.

-- Use a cookie disher to divvy up the chocolate.
+- PRO-Tip: Use a cookie disher to divvy up the chocolate.
 It will help you add a similar amount to each snowflake.

 - Give the molds a little shimmy to even out the chocolate layer before it starts to set.

-- Chill before adding the second layer.
+- Chill well before adding the second layer.

 - Add the crushed candy cane pieces before the top solidifies.